 In September 2012, St. Thomas Aquinas began its 1:1 technology initiative at the Upper School.
-Currently, students in 6th grade are issued iPads that stay with them through graduation and beyond.
-The iPads serve as an educational tool in the classroom and are used for a variety of activities including homework, time-management, taking notes, research and interacting with STA's learning management software Moodle and Renweb.
+Currently, students in 6th grade are issued laptops that stay with them through graduation and beyond.
+The computers serve as an educational tool in the classroom and are used for a variety of activities including homework, time-management, taking notes, research, and interacting with STA's learning management software.

-Technology as a teaching tool begins before the distribution of 6th grade iPads.
+Technology as a teaching tool begins before the distribution of 6th grade laptops.
 As early as kindergarten, our computer specialists at both the Lower School and the Upper School provide basic computer skills, applications, and concepts for students through 5th grade.
-Every classroom is equipped with interactive smart boards providing our teachers and students the opportunity to fully engaged through a hands-on learning approach to our curriculum and multiple personal computers.
+Every classroom is equipped with multiple computers, interactive smart boards providing our teachers and students the opportunity to fully engaged through a hands-on learning approach to our curriculum.